jakeva/UCFGarageAlexaSkill/README.md

 Alexa, ask ucf garage checker for help

+**This skill also allows for an open session of up to 8 seconds.**

+Alexa, launch ucf garage checker

+Alexa, how full is garage A?

 ## Please Note
 UCF only provides garages **A**, **B**, **C**, **D**, **H**, **I**, and **Libra** with the ability to check how full they are.
 All other garages are currently not supported.